matthew-a-thomas/gps-logger/README.md

 Therefore, clients can only post locations for themselves.
 The server can tell if a client (or middle man) sends a request with an ID that it doesn't have the secret for.

 Timestamps are included in messages so that replay attacks can be limited.
 This isn't perfect, though: the server currently only checks to make sure the request timestamp is within +/- 1 minute of the server's current time.
+[This issue](https://github.com/matthew-a-thomas/gps-logger/issues/10) is open to fix this.

 MD5 HMAC is used for speed to be nicer to resource-constrained clients.
 Note that while MD5 hashing has long been broken, there are [no known vulnerabilities to an MD5 HMAC](https://tools.ietf.org/html/rfc6151).
 If you know of a more secure HMAC that is at least as fast for resource-constrained clients, then please [create an issue](https://github.com/matthew-a-thomas/gps-logger/issues/new).